MilosPopov007/Opioid-Overdose-Death-Prediction---University-of-Denver/README.md

 * What is the correlation (if any) of opioid deaths to education (income/poverty/unemployment/prescription rate) in the counties we have chosen?<br>
 * Which of our independent variables shows the strongest correlation to overdose deaths?<br><br>

+### Individual Branches
+Our team members have created individual branches on GitHub for their contributions to the project.

+Our team members have devised a well-structured and balanced approach to work on their individual branches on GitHub, with the goal of completing the ETL process, creating a comprehensive database for the project in PostgreSQL, and compiling and evaluating a machine learning model that effectively answers the project's research questions.

+Each team member will utilize their respective expertise and strengths to ensure that their assigned tasks are completed efficiently and professionally.

+By doing so, we aim to maintain a high level of quality and consistency throughout the entire project, ultimately producing impactful and reliable research results.

 ### Exploratory Data Analysis
 Our team's exploratory data analysis (EDA) process involved preparing and cleaning individual data sets for each independent variable in our models, including opioid deaths, opioid prescription rates, education, poverty, unemployment, and personal income.<br> We had to handle each data set differently, such as converting average rates to population values per county, removing unnecessary lines of data (such as state values instead of county values), and converting some data sets from long to wide format.
 These steps helped us become familiar with each data set.<br><br>